-: press the button to enter the DISPLAY function menu to set the display type, color, persistence time, grid type and so on.
+: Press the button to enter the DISPLAY function menu and quickly enable the persist function.
+User can set the grid, intensity, brightness, transparence.

-: Press the button to enter the UTILITY function menu to look at the system status, do self calibration, set the sound, language and so on.
+Utility : Press the button to enter the UTILITY function menu to look at the system status, do self calibration, set the sound, language and so on.